ejans/odoo_new_api_guideline/source/environment.rst

     # It will write on all record.
     self.line_ids.write({'key': value })

-It will write on all Records of the relation line_ids
+this will write on all Records of the relation line_ids

 Many2many One2many Behavior
 ###########################

-One2many and Many2many fields have some special behavior to be taken in account.
+One2many and Many2many fields have some special behavior to be taken into account.
-At that time (this may change at release) using create on a multiple relation fields will not introspect to look for the relation. ::
+At the time (this may change at release) using create on a multiple relation field will not introspect to look for the relation. ::

   self.line_ids.create({'name': 'Tho'})   # this will fail as order is not set